Skip to Main Content

 Eve Cann, managing shareholder in Baker Donelson's Fort Lauderdale office, is experienced in a broad range of business and commercial litigation matters, and focuses her practice on the representation of financial institutions and businesses large and small in both affirmative and defensive capacities.

-Eve also has extensive experience representing clients in litigation involving commercial lease disputes, violations of the Telephone Consumer Protection Act (TCPA), maritime and admiralty issues, including vessel arrests, eminent domain issues, breach of contract, insurance coverage, partnership disputes, and tort-based claims, including in defense of class actions.
-She also regularly represents clients against claims of violations of federal and state consumer protection statutes, including violations of the Fair Debt Collection Practices Act (FDCPA) and its Florida-law equivalent, violations of the Fair Credit Reporting Act (FCRA), violations of the Servicemembers Civil Relief Act (SCRA), and violations of the Real Estate Settlement Procedures Act (RESPA).
+Eve also has extensive experience representing clients in litigation involving violations of the Telephone Consumer Protection Act (TCPA) and its state-law counterparts, including the Florida Telephone Solicitation Act (FTSA), eminent domain issues, breach of contract, partnership disputes, commercial lease disputes, defense of ADA claims, and maritime and admiralty issues, as well as vessel arrests, including in defense of class actions.
+She also regularly represents clients against claims of violations of federal and state consumer protection statutes, including violations of the Fair Debt Collection Practices Act (FDCPA) and its Florida-law equivalent, the Florida Consumer Collection Practices Act (FCCPA), violations of the Fair Credit Reporting Act (FCRA), violations of the Servicemembers Civil Relief Act (SCRA), and violations of the Real Estate Settlement Procedures Act (RESPA).
 She also regularly handles responses to complaints to the Consumer Finance Protection Bureau (CFPB) for clients in the mortgage industry.

-• Won full defense verdict following trial for nationwide mortgage servicer and lender in heavily contested TCPA and Florida consumer protection suit, where over 500 calls were at issue and pre-suit demand neared $1 million.
+• Won full defense verdict following trial for a nationwide mortgage servicer and lender in a heavily contested TCPA and FCCPA suit, where over 500 calls were at issue and pre-suit demand neared $1 million.

-• Successfully secured resolution of commercial lease dispute for national retail client involving permanently closed location where lease liability neared $1 million.
+• Successfully secured resolution of a commercial lease dispute for a national retail client involving a permanently closed location where lease liability neared $1 million.

 • Successfully obtained summary judgment in favor of a mortgage servicer on an issue of first impression regarding requirements of the CFPB and duty to review a loan application in conjunction with a set foreclosure sale.